-This product complies with the following RF energy exposure standards and guidelines:
+This Product complies with the following RF energy exposure standards and guidelines:

-- $\bullet$ United States Federal Communications Commission, Code of Federal Regulations; 47 CFR Part 2 sub-Part J - American National Standards Institute (ANSI) / Institute of Electrical and Electronic Engineers (IEEE) C95 1-2005 - Institute of Electrical and Electronic Engineers (IEEE) C95.1-1999 Edition - International Commission on Non-Ionizing Radiation Protection (ICNIRP) 1998 - Ministry of Health (Canada) Safety Code 6.
-Limits of Human Exposure to Radio Frequency Electromagnetic Fields in the Frequency Range from 3 KHz to 300 GHz, 1999
+- United States Federal Communications Commission, Code of Federal Regulations; 47CFR part 2 sub-part J - American National Standards Institute (ANSI)/ Institute of Electrical and Electronic Engineers (IEEE) C95 1-2005 - Institute of Electrical and Electronic Engineers (IEEE) C95.1-1999 Edition - International Commission on Non-Ionizing Radiation Protection (ICNIRP) 1998 - Ministry of Health (Canada) Safety Code 6.
+Limits of Human Exposure to Radio frequency Electromagnetic Fields in the Frequency Range from 3 kHz to 300 GHz, 1999 - Australian Communications Authority Radiocommunications (Electromagnetic Radiation - Human Exposure) Standard, 2003 - ANATEL ANNEX to Resolution No. 303 of July 2, 2002 "Regulation of Limitation of Exposure to Electrical, Magnetic, and Electromagnetic Fields in the Radio Frequency Range Between 9 kHz and 300 GHz" and "Attachment to Resolution #303 from July 2, 2002"

-RF Exposure Compliance and Guidelines Operating Instructions
+RF Exposure Compliance Guidelines and Operating Instructions

-To comply with FCC RF energy exposure requirements, this Gateway desktop transmitter should be operated at a minimum separation distance of $20\ \mathrm{cm}$ from all persons.
+To comply with FCC RF energy exposure requirements, this Gateway desktop transmitter should be operated at a minimum separation distance of 20 cm from all persons.